 See also: read my first look at DigitalOcean's Kubernetes Engine.

 Your local images are not shared or available within the cluster, but you can push them remote and if you have a good Internet connection and build small images this can work well.
 If cloud K8s runs too expensive for you then a local machine on your LAN such as an Intel NUC or an old Xeon server works well.

 kind.
 This tool can provision a cluster in under a minute and is aimed at doing CI / integration tests as part of your build pipeline.
 It can however be useful to get Kubernetes quickly to validate something such as a helm chart.
 The CLI is great, but accessing the clusters which have been created involves copying Kubernetes config files around and using exposed ports on the local machine.
 As for battery I'm not sure if this is improved or not.

-Let's try it out with OpenFaaS using the development YAML files (instead of the helm chart which requires the
+Let's try it out with OpenFaaS using

 - Create a cluster